 In addition to the new enforcement priorities, the Department of Homeland Security will be creating a new program, Victims of Immigration Crime Engagement (VOICE), which will work with victims of crimes committed by undocumented immigrants.
 This is despite the fact that crimes committed by undocumented immigrants have decreased over time and are now less frequent than crimes committed by native-born Americans.
 The memo also stated that constitutional privacy protections will no longer apply to those who are not US citizens or lawful permanent residents, when not mandated by law.

 Border Wall Funding

-Using expedited removals will rush undocumented immigrants through a process they barely understand without the right to an attorney and few options to appeal their deportation.
-There is the possibility that using expedited removals for deportations will result in lawsuits because of the limititations on rights.
+Expedited removals will rush undocumented immigrants through a process they barely understand, without the right to an attorney and few options to appeal their deportation.
+Using expedited removals for deportations may result in lawsuits, because such removals limit people's right.

 Hiring New ICE Agents

-In order to deport people to contiguous (or bordering) countries rather than the country of origin, it would require those countries to accept these immigrants.
-For example, sending those seeking asylum in the United States to Mexico. is likely not possible without making an agreement with the Mexican government.
-Furthermore, the instability on the border of the two countries pushing undocumented immigrants back and forth will create security issues.
-Mexican Foreign Minister Luis Videgaray leading negotiations with Trump administration has stated that Mexico will not support taking in deported individuals from the U.S.
+DHS Secretary John Kelly has confirmed that the Trump administration does indeed intend to deport non–Mexican citizens to Mexico.
+However, in order to deport people to contiguous (bordering) countries rather than to their country of origin, those countries would have to be willing to accept these immigrants.
+For example, it will likely not be possible to send those seeking asylum in the United States to Mexico without an agreement with the Mexican government.
+Furthermore, pushing undocumented immigrants back and forth over the border will create instability on the border and thus security issues.
+Mexican Foreign Minister Luis Videgaray, who is leading negotiations with the Trump administration, has stated that Mexico will not take in individuals deported from the US.